-Decisions by the community development director made pursuant to this division may be appealed to the city-councilZoning-Board of Appeals (ZBA) by filing a request with the community development director within 30 days of the community development director's decision.
-Appeal shall be in accordance-with-procedures-and-conditions-in-Chapter 16, Section 16-33.
+Decisions by the community development director made pursuant to this division may be appealed to the city council by filing a request with the community development director within 30 days of the community development director's decision.
+Decisions will be posted on the City's web page and in a newspaper of general circulation within the City.
+The 30 day appeal period shall start to run upon the earlier of said postings.
+Appeal shall be in accordance with procedures and conditions in Chapter 16, Section 16-33.
 If no appeal is made within the 30-day period, the decision of the community development director is final.
-If an appeal is made to the city-councilZBA must set a hearing date for the appeal within 30 days of the appeal being requested and the decision of the city-councilZBA is final.
-The city-councilZBA decision may be appealed only by a petition for writ of certiorari to the county superior court in accordance with state law.
+If an appeal is made to the city councilZBA, the city councilZBA must set a hearing date for the appeal within 30 days of the appeal being requested and the decision of the city